 If an employee already has restrictive covenants in his or her employment contract, it is common for these to be negotiated to be included in a settlement agreement.
 The employer may wish to negotiate stricter restrictions (which should still be reasonable) where the employee is now leaving employment, whereas the employee may request more favourable restrictions or complete release however this will depend on the parties’ positions and circumstances at the time of entering the settlement agreement.

-If you are an employer, employee, senior executive, or HR professional and require advice on any aspect of UK Employment law, get in touch so our employment team can assess the legal merit of your case and provide you or your business with bespoke UK employment legal advice.
+If you require advice on, get in touch so our employment team can assess the legal merit of your case and provide you with bespoke UK employment legal advice so that you can settle the matter confidently without wondering if there’s something you’ve missed.